kaidi-jin/backdoor_samples_detection/README.md

 ## Useage
 1. Trojan model on `inject` folder `python injection_model.py -d mnist`.
+   For the GTSRB model, we reference from [Neural Cleanse](https://github.com/bolunwang/backdoor).
+You need to download dataset from their repo.
 2. Craft malicious examples on `attack` floder `python cw_attack.py -d mnist`. `python generate_backdoor_samples.py -d mnist`.
 3. On the `model mutation` folder
     Use Gaussian Fuzing to mutate the backdoor model (seed model).
 You can change the mutation rate in the gaussian_fuzzing file.